All SermonsDo You Know Where You're Going?

 நீங்கள் எங்கே போகிறீர்கள் என்று அறிவீர்களா?

-This chapter contains a single sentence of Jesus — and that sentence holds up before us the deepest question a human being must answer.
+John 8 contains a single sentence of Jesus that holds up before us the deepest question a human being must ever answer.
 The sentence is His.
 The question is ours.

 "Even if I bear witness of Myself, My witness is true, for I know where I came from and where I am going; but you do not know where I come from and where I am going." - John 8:14 (NKJV)